Rescuers hampered by damaged roads, more rain in Indonesia - WTMJ

 “I can feel the grief of our brothers and sisters there caused by these disasters,” Widodo said in a televised address, offering deep condolences to the victims.

-In East Timor, 11 people were killed in the capital, Dili, as the rains caused flooding, overflowing dams and landslides.
+In East Timor, 11 people were killed in the capital, Dili, and at least 10 bodies were recovered elsewhere in the tiny nation as rains caused landslides and dams to overflow.
 “We are still searching for the areas impacted by the natural disasters” and the toll could rise, said Joaquim José Gusmão dos Reis Martins, the nation’s secretary of state for civil protection.

+East Timor President Francisco Guterres Lu Olo offered his condolences to the victims and asked government officials to coordinate the response.

 Tropical Cyclone Seroja has produced high waves, strong winds and heavy rains for the past three days and its effects are expected to last until Friday, said Dwikorita Karnawati, head of Indonesia’s Meteorology, Climatology, and Geophysical Agency.